 Reserve money =

-Among these components, the most important one is currency in circulation.
-It includes notes in circulation, rupee coins and small coins.
+Among these components, the most important one is the currency in circulation.
+It includes notes in circulation, e-rupee, rupee coins and small coins.
+Currency in circulation constitutes to nearly 77% of the total reserve money.

-The other two components are small in size.
-To understand the relative importance of the three components, look into the data shown in the coming part.
+Other two components-banker’s deposit with the RBI and Oher deposit with the RBI are relatively small in size.
+To understand the relative importance of the three components, look into the table shown below.

 Bankers’ Deposits with the RBI represent balances maintained by banks in the current account with the Reserve Bank mainly for maintaining Cash Reserve Ratio (CRR) and as working funds for clearing adjustments.

-Other Deposits with the Reserve Bank for the purpose of monetary compilation includes deposits from foreign central banks, multilateral institutions, financial institutions etc.
+Other Deposits with the Reserve Bank for the purpose of monetary compilation include deposits from foreign central banks, multilateral institutions, financial institutions etc.

 Reserve money in India